-Biden still touts ‘Build Back Better,’ but what does that mean?
+Biden still touts Build Back Better, but what does that mean?

 During Thursday’s lunch of Senate Democrats attended by White House chief of staff Ron Klain and other top administration officials, the topic of Build Back Better barely surfaced, according to senators in attendance.
 Rather, the group focused on broad measures to help Americans cut costs, such as a temporary suspension of the gas tax.

-A month after the House passed a version of Build Back Better last fall, it suffered a big blow when Sen. Joe Manchin III (D-W.Va.) came out against the package.
+A month after the House passed a version of Build Back Better last fall, Sen. Joe Manchin III (D-W.Va.) came out against the package.
 With the Senate divided 50-50 between Democrats and Republicans and the GOP united against the package, Manchin’s support was, and remains, critical to any deal.

 Manchin said this week that “there have been no formal talks for quite a while” on the proposal.